ga-wdi-boston/express-api-upload/README.md

 With this configuration, we only allow upload access to this the one bucket.

-This is one specific way of implementing access control.
+This is one specific and restrictive way of implementing access control.
 AWS provides many different mechanisms to grant and restrict access.

 ### Uploading files to AWS from node - code along

-We'll build a command line script to upload file to AWS.
+We'll build a command line script to upload a file to AWS.

 Why build a command line uploader?